johnngone/micro-editor-unraid/README.md

 - Installs it to: `/usr/local/bin/micro`
 - Makes `micro` available from the Unraid Web Terminal, SSH, and local console

-Requires Unraid 6.12.0+ on x86_64 and internet access during installation and reboot restoration.
+Notes:
-Install available updates through Unraid's plugin manager.
+- Requires Unraid 6.12.0+ on x86_64 and internet access during installation and reboot restoration.
-Micro settings use their standard location; this plugin does not add settings persistence.
+- Micro settings use their standard location; this plugin does not add settings persistence.